anetrebskii/test-github-pages/quick-start.md

 Quick start.

-Universal API facilitates swift integration of third-party services into your website with ease.
 This guide walks you through the step-by-step process to set it up on your HTML page, initialize the required script, and make authenticated calls to the Universal API.

 ## Step 1: Add Script Link
 Insert the following script link at the end of the body tag in your HTML page.
 This link references the required JavaScript file for the Universal API.